+An extraordinary story of survival and family reunion against the odds.
 This project involved writing the ‘life station’ text (museum display/iPad text), recounting the life of Russian-born migrant Galina Vasins (Karciauskas), who came to Bonegilla Migrant Reception Centre as a Displaced Person in 1947.
-Galina’s is an extraordinary story of survival and family reunion against the odds.

 Fresh historical interpretation, new interpretive displays, and a public history text for historic brewers of pure malt ale, aerated waters and cordial manufacturers, Billson’s Brewery of Beechworth.